MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/big_o.md

 specified, but in time complexity analysis we usually don't consider the base at all.

-In the above example, the question the logarithm is asking is: "What number raised to the power of 10 yields `a`?"
+In the above example, the question the logarithm is asking is: "10 raised to the power of what number yields `a`?"
 The answer is `b`.

 Some more examples: